45 academic writing tools to improve your manuscript

 Mermaid.js

-Mermaid is an online JavaScript-based diagramming and charting tool that allows you to create diagrams and visualisations using text and bode.
+Mermaid is an online JavaScript-based diagramming and charting tool for creating diagrams and visualisations with text and code.
 Furthermore, it has extensive documentation and tutorials to support new users.

 • Browser plugin for Chrome, Firefox, Opera and Edge